 When implementing a trust, the successor trustee has many responsibilities and obligations.
-One important duty is to manage the assets of the trust.
+One important duty is to make sure the assets are Managed by a Successor Trustee properly.
 The types of assets that can be held in a trust are many and varied.
 The tasks related to managing assets are often different depending on the asset type.

 What types of assets can a successor trustee expect to manage?
 The following is an overview of some of the more common.